l2beat/earl/docs/guides/autofix.md

 })
 ```

-You see?
-Expected value was written for us.
-If you have any problems ensure that
+Expected value was written for us!
+If you have any problems ensure that you have
-you have source maps enabled.
+source maps enabled.
 Take a look at
 [step by step guide](../introduction/step-by-step-guide) when in doubt.

 It's important to note that **earl** currently don't know how to serialize